-The Chinese scholar Chen Tu Hsiu who founded the KTT made of it a faithful copy of the Russian Bolshevik Party.
-This was confirmed by Mao Tse Tung himself when, in a speech on the occasion of the 28th anniversary of the KTT in June 1949, he said: 'It was through the practices of the Russians that the Chinese discovered Marxism.
-Before the October Revolution the Chinese were not only ignorant of Lenin but also of Marx and Engels.
-The salvoes of the guns of the October Revolution brought us Marxism-Leninism.'
-The Chinese concluded from this that 'it was necessary for us to follow the way of the Russians.'
+The Chinese scholar Chen Tu Hsiu who founded the K.T.T. made of it a faithfull copy of the Russian Bolshevik Party.
+This was confirmed by Mao Tse Tung himself when, in a speech on the occasion of the 28th anniversary of the K.T.T. in June 1949, he said, "It was through the pre-October practices of the Russians that the Chinese discovered Marxism.
+Before the October Revolution, the Chinese were not only ignorant of Lenin but also of Marx and Engels.
+The salvoes of the October Revolution brought us Marxism-Leninism."
+The Chinese concluded from this that "it was necessary for us to follow the way of the Russians."

-This conclusion was correct, but only because 'Marxism-Leninism' has nothing in common with Marxism other than terminology.
+This conclusion was correct, but only because "Marxism-Leninism" has nothing in common with Marxism, other than terminology.
 Marxism was the theoretical expression of class relationships within capitalism.
-Leninism is a transformation of social-democratic ideas to fit particular Russian conditions.
+Leninism is a transformation of social - democratic ideas to fit particular Russian conditions.
 And these conditions were to shape Bolshevism more than did the social-democratic ideas.
-If Leninism had been Marxism, the Chinese would have had nothing to do with it, and what Mao said of other western theories could have been applied to Leninism itself, namely: 'the Chinese have learned much from the West but nothing of any practical use.'
+If Leninism had been Marxism, the Chinese would have had nothing to do with it, and what Mao said of other western theories could have been applied to Leninism itself, namely: "the Chinese have learned much from the West but nothing of any practical use."